310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 Oh no no, don’t be like that\~ Let’s all watch the movie together\~♪
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki mgn %}
 T-Takamine?
 Your face looks mischievous!
 Why is that!
 Did I do something to make you angry again!?
 {% endbubble %}

 {% bubble Shinobu %}
 …?
 Um, what shall we start with?

-I brought over the DVDs—I mean, the reference material from the AV room and the library.
+I brought over the DVDs — I mean, the reference material from the AV room and the library.

 There are all kinds of movies in here, including western ones.
 Perhaps we should pick whichever one looks the best.

 But, well… if we watch a few movies every night, we will probably get through all of them.
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki mgn %}
 E-Every night?
 We’ll be watching horror movies every night?
 Will we be alright?
 Won’t we die?
 {% endbubble %}